WispWest Terms of Service

 SERVICE TO BE PROVIDED.
 Provider, under the terms of this agreement, will furnish to Subscriber the selected package of Wireless Internet Access Service agreed upon at time of installation.

 TERM OF THE AGREEMENT.
 This Agreement shall be in effect for an initial term commencing with service inception and continuing for as long as service is being provided.
-Customer has the right to cancel subscribtion to service(s) at any time.
-WISPWest.net owns all equipment, antennas, cables, and select software and upon any termination all equipment must be returned to WISPWest.net.
+Customer has the right to cancel subscription to service(s) at any time.
+WispWest owns all equipment, antennas, cables, and select software and upon any termination all equipment must be returned to WispWest.
 Any unreturned equipment will be billed to the Subscriber in the amount of $400.00 for equipment fees.

 CHANGES TO SERVICE.
 Subscriber may choose to change their Wireless Internet Access package/speed without violating the terms of this agreement.
 A change fee may be required to implement the change.
-A move of service will incur a minimum fee of $60.00.
-Excess cabling and multiple workstation moves will incur normal hourly labor rates beyond the basic $55.00 equipment move fee.
-Early termination charges will not apply during the timeframe in which a move of equipment occurs and service is reestablished.
+A move of service will incur a minimum fee of $99.00.
+Excess cabling and multiple workstation moves will incur normal hourly labor rates beyond the basic $99.00 equipment move fee.
+Early termination charges will not apply during the time frame in which a move of equipment occurs and service is reestablished.

-Late Payment Fees – A late payment fee of 1.5% per month may be added on accounts not paid within thirty (30) days of billing (18% annum).
-Returned Check Charge – A $25.00 processing fee will be charged on all returned checks.
+LATE PAYMENT FEES.
+A late payment fee of $9.95 per month may be added on accounts not paid within fifteen (15) days of billing (18% annum).
+Returned Check Charge – A $30.00 processing fee will be charged on all returned checks.